Red Horn: Red Man, Chief of the Herok'a

-From this story we learn that the elder man is chief of the herok'a, but his son, even though his name is Without Horns (Heroka'ga), is chief over the little children spirits.
+From this story it can be learned that the elder man is chief of the herok'a, but his son, even though his name is Without Horns (Heroka'ga), is chief over the little children spirits.
 Both sets of spirits are able to kill with empty bows, just as though they themselves were the arrows.
 In "The Red Man", the older man kills his wife because he has caught her making love with a bear.
 The man who killed him, rather than being turned into an owl, is killed by Trickster and Hare.
 With a stroke of his club, Hare shattered him into a thousand pieces of flint.
-The man known to us as "chief of the herok'a", in this story is brought back to life and called "Red Man" (Wąkšucka), since his body is entirely red in color.
+The man called the "chief of the herok'a", in this story is brought back to life and called "Red Man" (Wąkšucka), since his body is entirely red in color.
 Who is Red Man, chief of the herok'a?
 It would be left to speculation were it not for a story parallel to the Red Horn Cycle, where it is said of Red Horn, "'Without Horns' (herok'a) they call certain beings, he (Red Horn) was their chief; his sons were the chiefs of beings called 'childish people', they say."
 Therefore, it is Red Horn who is Red Man, chief of the herok'a, and his sons are chiefs of the little children spirits.
 Both of these are tribes of lilliputian hunting spirits, whose spiritual essence is the arrow, and whose symbol is the bow.

-From another unpublished story, “The Baldheaded War Club”, we learn more about Red Horn and the herok'a.
+From another unpublished story, “The Baldheaded War Club”, it can be learned more about Red Horn and the herok'a.
 Trickster (Wakjąkaga) acquired an enormously powerful war club, and to fulfill his role as a savior of humanity, called together a war party to attack the evil spirits who had lorded it over humanity.
 The members of this select war party were Turtle, Wolf, Sleets as He Walks, Great Black Hawk, Red Horn, Otter, Loon, and the Twins (Flesh and Ghost).
 Under Trickster's leadership, all kinds of foolish mistakes were made, so a different war leader stepped forward at the critical moment when they were being charged by the evil spirits.

 Then the war leader said, "Now then, attendants!
 I will help you," and at the war leader's forehead stood a single horn, and it was very red.
 This he took off and struck the water with it, and the water burned like fuel, and there all the bad things were burned up.
 Then the leader said, "Now then! from henceforth you will no more call me "One Horn".
 Here the humans are being abused and here I have used my horn, therefore, the humans shall ever call me, "Without Horns", because I have caused myself to be without any," he said.
 That is why they call them herok'a, meaning "ones without horns".